sahahn/parc_scaling/raw/README.md

 # raw

 The raw folder contains all of the different data sources referenced for this project.
-Donwloads were made around 10/10/2020.
+Donwloads were made in Novemember 2020.

 The following sections describe the contents of each folder (note: that some cannot be uploaded due to data use agreements)